Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Items: Configure the items or content for this step.

 ### Validation
-- The step widget should be placed within a Multiple Steps Form.
+- The step widget must be placed within a Multiple Steps Form.
 - Each step must include at least one item.

 ## Form Checkbox Widget
 <img src="images/form_checkbox_preview.png"  width="350" alt="Screenshot">

-The `Form Checkbox` widget enables you to add single checkbox input fields to your form.
+The `Form Checkbox` widget lets you add individual single checkbox input fields to your form.
 You can specify whether the checkbox is mandatory and define its type, custom field name, and help text.

 ### Properties

-- Input Type: Select the type of checkbox, such as accepting terms, subscriptions, or custom.
+- Input Type: The checkbox type for accepting terms, a subscription, or a custom option.
 - Field Name: Define the field name for the checkbox.
 - Label: Provide a descriptive label for the checkbox to convey its purpose.
 - Mandatory: Indicates whether the checkbox is required.
 - Help Text: Provide optional help text for the checkbox.

 ### Validation
+- This checkbox widget must be placed within a Form widget to be effective.
 - The field name must be unique and start with `custom_`, if the selected input type is `custom`.

 ## Form Date Widget